 Tier 1.
 The first category is the amount of tier 1 railroad retirement benefits that equals the social security benefit that a railroad employee or beneficiary would have been entitled to receive under the social security system.
-This part of the tier 1 benefit is called the "social security equivalent benefit" (SSEB) and is treated (for tax purposes) like social security benefits.
+This part of the tier 1 benefit is the social security equivalent benefit (SSEB) and is treated (for tax purposes) like social security benefits.
 (See Social Security and Equivalent Railroad Retirement Benefits, later.)

 Non-social security equivalent benefits.
-The second category consists of the rest of the tier 1 benefits, called the "non-social security equivalent benefit" (NSSEB), and any tier 2 benefits, vested dual benefits, and supplemental annuity benefits.
+The second category consists of the rest of the tier 1 benefits, called the non-social security equivalent benefit (NSSEB), and any tier 2 benefit, vested dual benefit (VDB), and supplemental annuity benefit.
 This category of benefits is treated as an amount received from a qualified employer plan.
-This allows for the tax-free recovery of employee contributions from the tier 2 benefits and the NSSEB part of the tier 1 benefits.
+This allows for the tax-free (nontaxable) recovery of employee contributions from the tier 2 benefits and the NSSEB part of the tier 1 benefits.
 Vested dual benefits and supplemental annuity benefits are fully taxable.